 \section{Abstract}

-This paper is the first one of two serial articles, whose goal is to prove convergence of HX Preconditioner (proposed by Hiptmair and Xu \cite{HX}) for Maxwell's equations with jump coefficients.
-In this paper we establish various extensions of the regular Helmholtz decomposition for edge finite element functions defined in three dimensional domains.
-The functions defined by the new regular Helmholtz decompositions can preserve the zero tangential complement on faces and edges of polyhedral domains and some non-Lipchitz domains, and possess stability estimates with only a $logarithm$ factor.
-These regular Helmholtz decompositions will be used to prove convergence of HX preconditioner for Maxwell's equations with jump coefficients in another paper \cite{Hu2-2017}.
+This paper is the first of the two serial articles, aiming to prove the convergence of the HX preconditioner for Maxwell's equations with jump coefficients, originally proposed by Hiptmair and Xu \cite{HX}.
+In this paper, we establish several extensions of the discrete regular decomposition for edge finite element functions defined in three-dimensional domains.
+The functions defined by the new discrete regular decompositions can inherit zero degrees of freedom of the considered edge finite element function on some faces and edges of polyhedral domains as well as of some non-Lipschitz domains, and possess nearly optimal stability with only a $logarithmic$ factor.
+These regular decompositions will be used to prove the convergence of the HX preconditioner for Maxwell's equations with jump coefficients in a subsequent paper \cite{Hu2-2017}.